-Location mapping of positive results from this latest free testing project (Figure 1) demonstrates that sheep scab is distributed across south and mid Wales, with only a small number of samples, some of which positive, being received from north Wales.
-As the approximate locations of the submissions have been overlaid over sheep density on the map, it can be seen that the majority of submissions were received from moderate to highly sheep dense areas.
+Location mapping of positive results from this latest free testing project (Figure 1) demonstrates that sheep scab is distributed across south and mid-west Wales.
+Only a small number of samples, some of which were positive, were received from north Wales (specifically the Llŷn Peninsula).
+As the approximate locations of the submissions have been overlaid over sheep density on the map, it can be seen that submissions were received from a range of low to high sheep dense areas.
 Interestingly, there were very few submissions from the very highly sheep dense area (darkest green shading) in the east of Wales which spans about two-thirds of the country from north to south.
 As this was scanning (passive) surveillance, and not all sheep in certain areas were tested, it is not possible to make any interpretations regarding the prevalence of sheep scab in Wales, nor to accurately identify 'clusters' of positive cases.